kschan0214/sepia.documentation/tutorial/fMRItoolkit2019/Exercise1.rst

 Create SEPIA header
 ^^^^^^^^^^^^^^^^^^^

 The first thing you need to do before using the SEPIA's pipeline is to create a header file that contains all essential information required for the rest of the processing.
 To do this, select the **Utility** tab and then select **Get header info** in the drop-down menu.
 This function provides several ways to extract the header information from different types of files.
 With all the NifTI images and JSON files stored in the same place, we can use 'Op 2' routine.
 Click **Open** next to 'Op 2' and select *~/qsm_tutorial/data* as the input.
 The output of the header file will be stored in the same directory as your input by default.
 Click **Save header** to save the file.
-The process is doen when you see the message 'Sepia header is saved!' in the command window.
+The process is done when you see the message 'Sepia header is saved!' in the command window.
 You should see a new file is generated in the input directory.
-You setting should be similar to the following figure:
+Your setting should be similar to the following figure:

 .. image:: images/create_header.png
    :align: center